Schupfnudel

-Schupfnudel (German; plural Schupfnudeln), also called Fingernudel (finger noodle), is a type of dumpling or thick noodle in southern German and Austrian cuisine.
+Schupfnudel (German; : Schupfnudeln), also called Fingernudel (finger noodle), is a type of dumpling or thick noodle in southern German and Austrian cuisine.
 It is similar to the Central European kopytka and Italian gnocchi.
 They take various forms and can be referred to with a variety of names in different regions.
 They are usually made from rye or wheat flour and egg.
 Since the introduction of the potato to Germany in the seventeenth century, Schupfnudeln have also been made with potatoes.
 They are traditionally given their distinctive ovoid shape through hand-shaping.
 They are often served as a savory dish with sauerkraut but are also served in sweet dishes.

 Development

 Schupfnudeln have been known as a trooper dish since the Thirty Years' War: out of their daily flour ration and water the soldiers formed long noodles, which they cooked afterwards.
 After the potato was imported to and cultivated in Germany in the 17th century, the recipe was modified and different variations emerged in various regions.